 As our review of the 1989 Bill indexing proposal reveals, the complexity of the substantive issues raised by any basis indexing proposal could hardly be understated.
 The effect of any indexing proposal on the current tax system's complexity, however, also must be measured in terms of increased compliance burdens on taxpayers.
-53 House Report, p.
-1479.

 Moreover, these increased compliance burdens will further strain an already overburdened audit system.
 This part of the Report briefly identifies some of the compliance burdens that would be created or increased by an indexing system.
+In many common circumstances, the Indexing calculation would be a complex one.

 A. The Basic Indexing Calculation.

 The first additional compliance burden attributable to indexing is the need to adjust the basis of assets that otherwise would not be adjusted or to make an additional adjustment where adjustment already is required.
 The additional complexity would be lessened if adjustments were made only annually (as opposed to quarterly) although there would be some sacrifice in accuracy.
-54 As a practical matter, because the adjustment would be made only when an asset is disposed of, the incremental burden of adjusting the basis of any particular asset would be fairly modest in the simplest cases.
+52 As a practical matter, because the adjustment would be made only when an asset is disposed of, the incremental burden of adjusting 52 Cohen, p.
+104.

+the basis of any particular asset would be fairly modest in the simplest cases.
 However, even the relatively modest incremental calculations can amount to a significant additional burden for taxpayers who have a great number of otherwise simple transactions, such as an active trader of securities or an investor who has regularly reinvested dividends in a mutual fund or pursuant to a corporate dividend reinvestment plan, or DRIP.
 Moreover, as discussed above, in many common circumstances, the indexing calculation would be a complex one.
-We question the wisdom of introducing any incremental complexity where the tax 54 Cohen, p.
-104.

-law already is widely perceived as overly complex.
-55 B. Increased Recordkeeping.
+We question the wisdom of introducing any incremental complexity where the tax law already is widely perceived as overly complex.
+53 B. Increased Recordkeeping.